 When faced with what is new, a familiar three-stage pattern seems to take place in the minds of many:

 - First our visionaries are most likely ridiculed.
 "What nonsense", some say.

-- Finally, what they said all along is accepted as self-evident.
-"Well, of course, I said all along, this was the right way ...", most say.
+- Finally, when others catch on and catch up, what our visionaries said all along is accepted as self-evident.
+"Well, of course, I said all along, this was the right way ...", most may say.

 However, Orville and Wilbur Wright were engineers, practical men who knew what had to be done.
 Rather than accept what they were told, they decided to find out for themselves.

-Through a program of hands-on development, structured testing, strategic modification and retesting, the Wright Brothers set in motion the first powered aircraft using their "three axis control" technology.
+Through a program of hands-on development, structured testing, hundreds of strategic modifications and retesting, the Wright Brothers set in motion the first powered aircraft using their "three axis control" technology.